AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report Draft.md

 The total number of particles on the wall throughout the entire flocculator was calculated to be $4.707 * 10^{20} \frac{particles}{hour}$.
 The number seemed huge, but this was number of particles not number of moles of particles, so it was actually less than 1 mol of coagulant nanoparticles attaching to the wall.
 This lined up with the expectations as well that coagulant particles should not adhere to the wall, but should adhere to the clay particles in water.
 However, it was still unclear how many coagulant particles are in suspension or are attached to the clay particles, so there was no clear relationship identified about how much fraction was attaching to the wall compared to how much entered the flocculator.

-All calculations are compiled in [Calculation.md file](https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Calculation.md) in the C-NARC team's repository.
+All calculations are compiled in [Calculation.md file](https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Calculation.md) in the C-NARC team's repository and as python codes in manual.

 ## Conclusions
 The C-NARC team focused on the theoretical calculations to find the headloss from one coagulant nanoparticle attached to the walls on the flocculator for the first half of the semester.
 This was then compared to the average headloss from each pressure sensor to find the total number of coagulant nanoparticles on the tubing.
 This value is important to AguaClara in the lab because if coagulant is attaching to the walls, the rate and total amount of attachment to clay particles will be decreased.
 The number of coagulant nanoparticles on the walls also varies with respect to turbidity levels in which rate attachment to the walls are higher at lower NTUs.
 At lower turbidity levels, there are fewer clay particles in solution and therefore the coagulant will attach to the walls faster than if there were more clay particles to attach to.

 In the second half of the semester, the C-NARC team will be focused on finding the attachment rate of coagulant nanoparticles to clay particles.
 This will be important in finding optimal flow rates and turbidity levels in which minimal head loss occurs so the least amount of coagulant is wasted in Aguaclara plants.

 ## Future Work
 Currently, the team was able to find out the number of nanoparticles sticking to the flocculator wall, however, the team still needs to figure out the number of nanoparticles sticking to clay and in suspension.
 The first information the team needs to find out would be how many coagulant nanoparticles there are in total in the solution so the team can eliminate the amount sticking to the wall.
 To do that, the team will be using the information that there is 0.1418 g/L of Al and find out the molecular formula ([Al<sub>n</sub>(OH)<sub>m</sub>Cl<sub>3n-m</sub>]<sub>x</sub>) using the known basicity (m/3n).
 After that, the team can use the density of Al to figure out initial volume concentration of the coagulant stock solution.